 The Elsinore Fault is the next closest fault to San Diego.
 It passes through the Lake Elsinore area before heading below Palomar Mountain, Julian, and Banner Canyon.
 Various features, such as linear canyons and springs alignments can be seen along this fault.

 The closest major fault to San Diego itself is the Rose Canyon-Newport-Inglewood Fault.
 Its last major event was in 1933 in the Long Beach area.
 Locally, it hasn’t ruptured in a few hundred years.
+There is still conjecture about when the next event will be and how large.
 As such, it isn’t as apparent as faults like the San Andreas.
 This fault stays mostly offshore in San Diego County, coming onshore at La Jolla Shores.
 Rose Canyon, its namesake, follows the fault line from SR-52 south to Pacific Beach.
 From there, the Rose Canyon Fault roughly follows I-5 to downtown San Diego, where it steps over to San Diego Bay roughly along Park Blvd.
 While fault activity is less frequent than some of the other major faults in the region, it is still a source of concern for the area.
 Large earthquakes, in the M7.0 range, can and will eventually occur along this fault.
 As it runs through a very populated portion of the city, any activity along it can have devastating affects.
 Studies have been done in the past by the USGS and the CGS to determine what those affects may be and are available through their websites for purchase.